bateman/python_pyenv_poetry_template/README.md

 > Tests are executed using `pytest`.
 Test coverage is calculated using the plugin `pytest-cov`.

 > [!WARNING]
 > Pushing new commits to GitHub, will trigger the GitHub Action defined in `test.yml`, which will try to upload the coverage report to [Codecov](https://about.codecov.io/).
-To ensure a correct execution, first log in to Codecov and enable the coverage report for your repository; this will generage a `CODECOV_TOKEN`.
+To ensure correct execution, first log in to Codecov and enable the coverage report for your repository; this will generate a `CODECOV_TOKEN`.
 Then, add the `CODECOV_TOKEN` to your repository's 'Actions secrets and variables' settings page.

 ## Update